ubaldot/dymoval/docs/source/getting_started.rst

             My_Model
    Outcome: PASS

-and are good to go.
-The model quality is evaluated according to the following
+The model quality is evaluated according to the following criteria:
-criteria:

--  **R-squared** index: A good model should have this as large as possible.
+-  :math:`\mathbf{R^2}`: A good model should have this as large as possible.

 -  **Residuals auto-correlation**: A good model should have this as close to white noise as possible (Residuals whiteness nearly equal to 0.0).